 Take the train from Bangkok to Kanchanaburi

+One of the main things to do in Kanchanaburi.
 As I mentioned above, the train is a fun way to get to the town.
-Super cheap, pretty easy, and through amazing Thai country sides, well worth the not-so-comfortable chairs for the fun experience.
+Super cheap, pretty easy, and through the amazing Thai countryside, well worth the not-so-comfortable chairs for the fun experience.
 Take the morning train, there’s no air-con, so the cool breeze is welcome.
 You can actually ride the train past Kanchanaburi town, across the bridge itself, and onwards to Nam Tok station (home to Sai Yok Noi falls, see below).

 The Bridge Over the River Kwai

-This is the reason why Kanchanaburi is famous – the Bridge Over the River Kwai.
+Number 1 of the things to do in Kanchanaburi is the Bridge over the River Kwai, it helped make Kanchanaburi famous.
 A morbid history thanks to the Japanese forcing prisoners of war to build the bridge, but now a huge tourist attraction.
 You can walk across the bridge in about 5 minutes or so, and the place is surrounded with nice street stalls, fruit smoothies and some really cool floating restaurants.
 Try to visit the bridge around 5pm or so, and you can jump into one of the floating restaurants, watching the bridge as the sunsets, perfect.

 The Kanchanaburi War Cemetary

-It’s important not to forget why Kanchanaburi is on the map, so you can visit the war cemetary to pay your respects.
-It’s quite beautiful and really well kept, and of course a reminded about how lucky we are to have the opportunities to travel the world as freely as we do.
-You can also check out the JEATH museum, about a 5 minute drive away.
+It’s important not to forget why Kanchanaburi is on the map, so you can visit the war cemetery to pay your respects.
+It’s quite beautiful and really well kept, and of course, a reminded about how lucky we are to have the opportunities to travel the world as freely as we do.
+You can also check out the JEATH museum, about a 5-minute drive away.
 It offers a quick insight into life as a prisoner of war during WWII.